Hayfield School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 Deputy Head Sue Wilson.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be downloaded below.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Policy 2022-2023,which can be downloaded below.

 We also actively support the Government's Prevent Agenda to counter radicalism and extremism.
 Information about this can be found below.